spire-labs/self-pylon-demo/README.md

 3. **Scan QR Code**: Use Self app to scan passport and generate proof
 4. **Automatic Submission**: Self automatically submits proof to ProofOfHuman contract **on Celo mainnet**
 5. **ProofOfHuman**: Binds your wallet address to your passport without revealing passport details
-6. **Switch to Pylon**: The app automatically switches to Pylon appchain
+6. **Switch to Human appchain**: The app automatically switches to Human appchain
-7. **Claim NFT**: Mint the "I am human" NFT on Pylon
+7. **Claim NFT**: Mint the "I am human" NFT on Human appchain
-8. **Cross-Chain Verification**: The HumanNFT contract on Pylon reads your attestation from Celo via Pylon's settlement mechanism
+8. **Cross-Chain Verification**: The HumanNFT contract on Human appchain reads your attestation from Celo via a cross-chain synchronous read call

 ## Architecture

 This system enables:
 1. **Users to Maintain privacy** - only cryptographic commitments and ZK proofs are stored on-chain
 2. **App devs to defend against sybil attacks** - NFTs can only be claimed once per passport
-3. **Celo to act as a user identity hub** - Celo's network effects expand their reach making it a more attractive deployment target
+3. **Celo to act as a user identity hub** - Celo's network effects expand reach for identity-based applications
-4. **True cross-chain composability** - Pylon appchain reads Celo state synchronously via settlement
+4. **True cross-chain composability** - Human appchain reads Celo state synchronously via Pylon

 ```mermaid
 graph TD